Beaten Mother Desperately Tries To Save Her Child With The Help Of McDonald's Drive-Thru Employee VIDEO | John Hawkins' Right Wing News

 One woman in an abusive situation tried to rescue her children with the help of a McDonald’s Drive-Thru employee, but her abuser took off before help could arrive.

-This event took place in July 2016.
-Jessica Wilson’s attorneys described the situation that lead to the dramatic video above.
+This event took place in July of 2016.
+Jessica Wilson’s attorneys described the situation that led to the dramatic video above.

 From Independent Journal Review: